lightvector/KataGo/TrainingHistory.md

 In reverse-chronological order:

-### g170
+### Third Major Run

-KataGo's third major offical run "g170" lasted from December 2019 to June 2020 for about 5 months (KataGo did not run entirely continuously during those 7 months) and reached significantly stronger than its competitors, including Leela Zero's using its strongest official 40-block nets.
+KataGo's third major official run "g170" lasted from December 2019 to June 2020 for about 5 months (KataGo did not run entirely continuously during those 7 months) and reached significantly stronger than its competitors, including Leela Zero's using its strongest official 40-block nets.
 KataGo also took only 12-14 days to surpass its earlier 19-day "g104" run from June 2019.
 This is due to various training improvements which were not present in prior runs.
 By the end of the 5 months, it reached more than 700 Elo stronger than it.
 In addition to reaching stronger faster and running longer, this third run added major new features: support for Japanese rules, stronger handicap play, and more accurate score estimation.

 Networks for g170 were released concurrently with major releases and development on the engine and analysis side, which can be seen in the history of the [releases page](https://github.com/lightvector/KataGo/releases).
 The training for g170 also included a variety of alternative and extendedly-trained neural nets which can be found [here](https://d3dndmfyhecmj0.cloudfront.net/g170/index.html), including some smaller nets that are *very* strong given their size.
 These include a fast 10-block network that nearly matches the strength of many earlier 15 block nets, including KataGo best 15-block net from last year and Leela Zero's LZ150.
 And a very strong 15-block network that almost matches the strength of ELFv2, a 20-block network.